cloud-install/ansible-snyc-gitee/docs/else-faq.md

 #### What is the default character set?
 UTF-8

-#### Apache working mode has event, prefork, worker, etc. Which is LAMP default?
+#### Caddy working mode has event, prefork, worker, etc. Which is LCMP default?
 Prefork

-#### What is the Apache vhost configuration file?
+#### What is the Caddy vhost configuration file?
-The Apache vhost configuration file is the function for Apache to manage multiple applications.
+The Caddy vhost configuration file is the function for Caddy to manage multiple applications.
 It's path is: */etc/httpd/conf.d/vhost.conf*.
 There have `<VirtualHost *:80> ...</VirtualHost>` , each segment is corresponding to a application

 #### How to modify the path of example application?

-Example application's path is: */data/wwwroot/www.example.com*, you can modify it by [Apache vhost configuration file](/stack-components.md#apache)
+Example application's path is: */data/wwwroot/www.example.com*, you can modify it by [Caddy vhost configuration file](/stack-components.md#apache)

-#### Does the LAMP support deploying multiple applications?
+#### Does the LCMP support deploying multiple applications?

-Yes, add new application, you should add new VirtualHost segment in the file [Apache vhost configuration file](/stack-components.md#apache) for it
+Yes, add new application, you should add new VirtualHost segment in the file [Caddy vhost configuration file](/stack-components.md#apache) for it

-#### If there is no domain name, can I deploy LAMP?
+#### If there is no domain name, can I deploy LCMP?

-Yes, visit LAMP by *http://Internet IP*
+Yes, visit LCMP by *http://Internet IP*

 #### What is the password for the database root user?